priyapappachan/elevator_problem/README.md

 }
 ```

+Method called when a passenger presses a button after entering the lift

 ```
-method called when a passenger presses a button after entering the lift

 addFloorToElevator(Elevator, floorNumber) {
 	Elevator.stops.add(floorNumber)